 It’s important to have a fairly large bank of reviews to go through, and not every one will contain actionable information.

 Record whatever you can, and then move on to the next one.

-As far as what “recording” information looks like, Tara’s process was fairly simple.
+As far as what “recording” information looks like, my process was fairly simple.

-She recorded each response on its own line in a spreadsheet.
-And each line had columns where she could record things like motivators and desired outcomes.
+I recorded each response on its own line in a spreadsheet.
+And each line had columns where I could record things like motivators and desired outcomes.

-On average, Tara aims to gather 50-100 responses before she begins analyzing the data.
+On average, I aim to gather 50-100 responses before I begin analyzing the data.
 Too little and you won’t have enough data to be confident about trends you find.

 Once you’ve logged insights for those 50-100 reviews, it’s time to parse them for trends.